ahsan/exchange/README.md

 ```

 # Database
 The application logs all of the incoming exchange requests to MongoDB.
-The collections is named *transactions*.
+The collection is named *transactions*.

 **Get count of total transactions in the DB**
+Inside the MongoDB container, run the following command:
 ```
 mongo
 use exchange